School bus flips on its side along NJ Turnpike in South Jersey

 Schafer said that some children were taken to Cooper Medical Center for minor injuries.

+The cause of the crash remained under investigation and no charges have been filed, according to police.
+The bus was the only vehicle involved.

-CBS Philly reported 20 children were on board the bus and said the driver reported his brakes locked up.
-State Police were unable to confirm that information.
+CBS Philly reported that the driver said his brakes locked up.

-The incident created a multi-mile delay from both directions as the cleanup.
-Route 295, which parallels the Turnpike, is a good alternative route.
+The incident created a multi-mile delay from both directions for the cleanup.

 Contact reporter Dan Alexander at Dan.Alexander@townsquaremedia.com or via Twitter @DanAlexanderNJ